owntheweb-archive/platform-quick-starter/README.md

 Example file: "PROJECTIDHERE--master--app--dump.sql"

-Create a local database to use for the site (skip if one is already created):
+Create a local database to use for the site:

 `mysql -u root -proot -e "create database platform_website_org";`

-To check if the database exists:
+Check if the database exists:

 `mysql -u root -proot -e "show databases";`